 - 2 tablespoons coriander leaves

 - Add kala chana to a large bowl and rinse them at least thrice.
-Soak them overnight to 12 hours in 5 to 6 cups of water.
+Soak them for 6 to 8 hours or overnight in 4 to 6 cups of water.

 - Once soaked drain the water and rinse them well.

-- Add cumin.
-When they sizzle, add onions and saute until they turn light golden.
+- When they sizzle, add onions and saute until they turn light golden.

-- Next add ginger garlic and saute until a nice aroma comes out.
+- Next add ginger garlic and saute for a minute or until a nice aroma comes out.

 - Add tomato puree and cook for a while until it turns thick.